SNUDerek/snuderek.github.com/sshguide.md

 # REFERENCE FOR SSH TO REMOTE SERVER

+## TOOLS

 ## SUGGESTED FIRST STARTUP STUFF

+- setup ubuntu server. if behind router, forward port 22
+- install `openssh-server` on remote PC
+- install `openssh-client` on local PC
-- install `ngrok`, register paid acct for subdomain reservation
+- install `ngrok` and (optional) register paid account for fixed subdomain
-- register domain (e.g. with google domains) and set up dynamic dns with `ddclient`
-- install `TeamViewer` on local and remote PCs and link both to your account
+- install `TeamViewer` on local and remote PCs and link both to your TV account
+- use a site like `whatsmyip` to find remote PC's IP address
+- (optional) set up ssh keys to skip password login
+- (optional) register domain (e.g. with google domains) and set up dynamic dns with `ddclient`

 ## REMOTE INTO REMOTE MACHINE

+you can connect directly via the remote PC's IP address:

+`user@local:~$ ssh <user>@123.45.67.89`
-setup dynamic-dns and register DNS with domain

-for domains.google.com, see their guide.
+if you want to connect via domain, setup dynamic-dns and register DNS with domain for domains.google.com, see their guide.

 then you should be able to `ssh` in wih the domain name:

-`user@local:~$ ssh <user>@<domain>`
+`user@local:~$ ssh <user>@my-domain.com`

-## STARTING JUPYTER NOTEBOOK OVER NGROK
+## USING JUPYTER NOTEBOOK OVER NGROK

-### on remote machine, startup jupyter server
+### on remote machine, start a jupyter server

 use **--port=####** for custom port

 `user@remote:~$ jupyter notebook --no-browser`

-### startup ngrok instance:
+### on remote machine, open an ngrok tunnel:

-set region to Asia-Pacific, specify subdomain and password-protect specify jupyter port if needed (default: 8888)
+here we set region to Asia-Pacific (`ap`), specify a reserved subdomain and password-protect we can specify jupyter port if needed (default: 8888) *do NOT use remote PC's login; this `user` and `password` is just for ngrok* *replace `<subdomain>` with subdomain of choice*

 `user@remote:~$ ./ngrok http -region ap -subdomain=<subdomain> --auth 'user:password' 8888`